Volatile Organic Compounds (VOCs)

 Where are Volatile Organic Compounds (VOCs) found?

-- Consumer products – household, building, and hobby products; cigarettes
+- Consumer products – household, building, and hobby products contain VOCs; cigarettes are sources of VOCs

 - Air – indoors and outdoors: vehicle exhaust, cigarette and secondhand smoke, and emissions from fuels and VOC products